elliotgao2/xweb/README.md

 ## Why use xweb

-1. Xweb needn't third-party dependencies.
+1. Xweb needn't any third-party dependency.
 2. Xweb does not have any redundant code for python2.
 3. Source code is easy to understand.
 4. It is easy to write xweb's middleware.